antham/gommit/README.md

 #### Matchers

-You can define as many matchers you want, naming is up to you, they will all be compared against a commit message till one match.
+You can define as many matchers you want using regexp, naming is up to you, they will all be compared against a commit message till one match.
+Regexps used support comments, possessive match, positive lookahead, negative lookahead, positive lookbehind, negative lookbehind, back reference, named back referenc and conditionals.

 #### Examples